gbeckers/Darr/docs/rationale.rst

 The first objective of Darr is to provide an easy way of working with with numeric data arrays and metadata, without having to worry about the things above.
-Data are persistent on disk in a self-explaining way, making them trivially easy to access in different analysis environments without needing additional explanation of how data is stored.
+Data are persistent on disk in a tool-independent way and include documention, making it trivially easy to access in different analysis environments.

 Darr stores the numeric array data in a flat binary file (i.e. no header).
 This is a future-proof way of storing numeric data, as long as clear